-- The PPG suggests that 'market signals reflecting the demand for private rented sector housing could be indicated from the level of changes in rents.'
+- 6.45 The PPG suggests that 'market signals reflecting the demand for private rented sector housing could be indicated from the level of changes in rents.'
 Therefore, to assess the stability of the sector currently it is useful to consider how the private rent levels charged vary over time.
 The table below shows the change in private rents over the last five years, at both the median and lower quartile level.
 This data is disaggregated by accommodation size and location.
-The table shows, for example, that between 2013/14 and 2018/19, two bedroom lower quartile rents increased by 20.2% in Swale. - Overall, the data suggests that the private rented sector is under notable pressure in Swale, as rent levels have risen at a greater rate than recorded nationally in all instances other than for the lower quartile and median rents of one bedroom homes.
+The table shows, for example, that between 2013/14 and 2018/19, two bedroom lower quartile rents increased by 20.2% in Swale. - 6.46 Overall, the data suggests that the private rented sector is under notable pressure in Swale, as rent levels have risen at a greater rate than recorded nationally in all instances other than for the lower quartile and median rents of one bedroom homes.
 The increase in rent levels are also greater than that recorded regionally for properties larger than one bedroom, other than for the median rent for three bedroom dwellings.
 This implies that affordability in the Borough may be a particular issue for those trying to access this accommodation in Swale.
 The data does suggest that four bedroom rents are the most pressurized in Swale, as the change in rent levels recorded is notably higher than for the other bedroom sizes at both price points.
 These findings reflect the experience of the Council, which has noted that the private rented sector in the Borough has become increasingly unaffordable for many lower income working households, especially those resident in the Faversham & the east price market area.

-Table 6.5 Change in private rents charged in Swale, the South East and England between 2013/14 and 2018/19
+between 2013/14 and 2018/19 Lower quartile prices

-Lowe er quartile prices

-Area One bedroom Two bedrooms Three bedrooms Four+ bedroom

 Swale 10.5% 20.2% 22.3% 28.1%

 South East 14.3% 18.5% 16.1% 12.5%

 England 14.5% 13.7% 11.8% 15.6%

 N ledian prices

 Area One bedroom Two bedrooms Three bedrooms Four+ bedroom

 Swale 15.0% 19.0% 21.4% 31.4%

 South East 16.7% 16.7% 22.3% 10.0%

 England 23.0% 17.4% 16.9% 20.0%